 The Power of Digital Ethnography:

-Technology can help eliminate some of the possible challenges while still achieving some of the benefits of ethnographic research.
+Technology can help eliminate some of the possible challenges while still achieving some of the benefits and advantages of ethnographic research.
 The evolution of video has greatly enhanced digital ethnography.
 Consumers can wear small cameras or use their smartphones to take videos and provide instant responses and updates to an app.

+Digital ethnography has transformed what ethnographic research is into the current day.
 Here are a few common digital ethnography methods and specific benefits:

 Thanks to social media consumers are used to reporting what they do, when and why they do it.
 Mobile ethnography is becoming a popular research tool, sometimes called “Lifelogging,” with participants using their cell phones to record events as they happen.
 Ethnographic research in person or mobile is not a big investment to make, given that the outcome could be products that meet your target consumers’ unmet needs.